If you’ve been offered a settlement agreement, you may be wondering if it’s negotiable.

 Many employees will try to negotiate their settlement agreement before getting legal advice.

-We recommend that you obtain legal advice straight away.
-Many solicitors offer a free initial consultation on a settlement agreement and you should take advantage of that.
+Many law firms offer a free initial consultation on a settlement agreement and you should take advantage of that.

 Your solicitor will be able to advise you on factors such as: